veeambestpractise/VeeamBP/resource_planning/backup_server_database.md

 ## SQL Server Edition

-Microsoft SQL Server 2012 SP3 Express Edition is included in the Veeam Backup & Replication setup which is a convenient option for most smaller deployments.
-It does however have several limitations[^1] which may affect performance:
+Microsoft SQL Server 2016 Express Edition is included in the Veeam Backup & Replication setup which is a convenient option for most smaller deployments.
+It does however have several limitations which may affect performance:

 -   Each instance uses only up to 1 GB of RAM
 -   Each instance uses only up to 4 cores of the first CPU